Reginleif88/reginleif_lab/docs/Project-4-Deploy-Royal-Server-Gateway.md

 ## Goal

 Deploy Royal Server on a domain-joined Windows Server 2022 (`P-WIN-SRV1`) to act as a secure gateway for RDP/SSH connections and a central management point for the homelab.

-This project is optional but useful if using Royal TS for managing connections etc.
+> [!NOTE]
+> **Optional Project:** This project is useful for practicing enterprise remote access patterns such as bastion hosts, gateway-based access, and centralized credential management.

 ---